West Virginia Trainers Fellowship

 The West Virginia Trainers Project is excited to announce the open application period for the 2018 Trainers Fellowship!
 This fellowship is designed to cultivate the skills, power and confidence of West Virginia organizers for whom training, facilitation and leadership development is a key part of their community work.

-The West Virginia Trainers Fellowship is a chance for West Virginia Training for Trainers graduates to get support in in their day to day, on the ground work so that we can maximize the investments we make in the power and know-how of our communities.
+The West Virginia Trainers Fellowship is a chance for West Virginia Training for Trainers graduates to get on-the-ground support to maximize the power and know-how of our communities.

 It’s a challenging time in West Virginia.
-The dignities of finding work, of accessing basic health services, of affording safe water to drink–these dignities are hard to come by.
-One in four children grows up in poverty here; we’re ranked 49th in unemployment.
+The dignities of finding work, accessing basic health services, and affording safe water to drink are harder to come by.
+One in four children grows up in poverty in the state; we’re ranked 49th in unemployment.
 We regularly make lists of the worst public schools in the nation and youth flight is on the rise.
 Meanwhile, racial violence persists–in our justice system, in our schools, in our streets.
 And our state has become the epicenter of the national opioid epidemic, a crisis that ripples out into the fabric of our communities.

 But if this time has shown us anything, it’s that it’s also a time for hope.